gem5bootcamp/latin-america-2024/slides/01-Introduction/03-getting-started.md

   - Markdown version of these slides.
 Used to build the website/slides.
   - You can also preview the slides in VS Code.
 - **`materials/`**
-  - Python scripts and other materials for the tutorial.
+  - Python scripts and other materials for the class examples.
-  - Most of the live coding examples will be here.
   - Completed examples are in the `completed` directories.
-- A few other things for the website, automatic building, VS Code configurations, etc.
+- **`homework/`**
+  - Homework assignments

 Both the slides and materials are broken down into sections and lessons.
 We use numbering to keep them in order.